Immortalized (Disturbed album): Production and recording

 In 2011, following the tour of their fifth studio album, Asylum, Disturbed announced that they would go on a hiatus.
 During the hiatus, the band released a compilation album of previously recorded B-sides, The Lost Children (2011), and a box set of their five studio albums, The Collection (2012).

 In January 2014, band members David Draiman (vocals), Dan Donegan (guitar), Mike Wengren (drums) met for dinner and began secretly writing material for Disturbed's sixth studio album.
 Bass player John Moyer was not present for the album's making, due to working with other bands and projects.
 The album was recorded at The Hideout Recording Studio in Las Vegas with record producer Kevin Churko.
 Dan Donegan told The Pulse of Radio about working with a new producer: "I think we needed… we wanted that.
 We wanted, especially having this time off, and being off this long break, to come back with something that sounds a little bit more fresh.
 It's been five years between albums, so it was nice to have, kind of, a new production element to it and things that, kind of, pushed us and challenged us to raise the bar."
 Draiman told Billboard regarding the songwriting process: "There's a lot of new and fresh in the mix.
 We had more input on each other's parts than we probably ever had previously.
 Everything was really put under the microscope and everybody had an opinion, and, believe me, everyone was voicing them loudly...
 We were very, very cooperative with one another, very professional the entire time — not that we haven't always been, but especially this time."

-One of the bonus tracks "Legion of Monsters" was inspired by an incident involving Rolling Stone's August 2013 cover featuring then-accused Boston Marathon bomber Dzhokhar Tsarnaev, David Draiman was incredibly furious and verbally tore into them in a Facebook rant.
-"Legion of Monsters" is a scathing criticism of the media (e.g. the news) for "glorifying killers" and "inspiring others to do what they did" in the process.
+One of the bonus tracks, "Legion of Monsters," was inspired by Rolling Stone's August 2013 cover featuring then-accused Boston Marathon bomber Dzhokhar Tsarnaev.
+David Draiman wrote an angry condemnation of the magazine for "glorifying killers" in a lengthy Facebook rant.
+"Legion of Monsters" is a criticism of the news media for "inspiring others to do what they (killers) did."